PreferredAI/cornac/docs/source/index.rst

       **Quickstart Guide**

-      Already got Cornac up and running?
+      Already got Cornac installed?
 Start your first experiment by going through this step-by-step guide.
-This step explains the Cornac experiment concept with codes.
+This explains the Cornac experiment concept with codes.

       +++